phts/js_marc2003/README.md

 # js_marc2003

-My fork of [js-marc2003](https://github.com/19379/js-marc2003) that contains some fixes and improvements.
+My fork of [js-marc2003](https://github.com/19379/js-marc2003) that contains some fixes and improvements in most cases for last.fm scrobbler.

 Main changes: